conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 Looking good.

-But let us throw in a spanner into the works.
+But let us throw a spanner into the works.

 I happen to know that there was a **Windows 3.1** and a **Windows 3.11**.